-The University of Brighton is a community of over 23,000 students and 2,600 staff based on five campuses in Brighton, Eastbourne and Hastings.
+The University of Brighton is a community of over 23,000 students and 2,600 staff based on four campuses in Brighton, Eastbourne and Hastings.
 We have one of the best teaching quality ratings in the UK and a strong research record, factors which contribute to our reputation as a leading post-1992 university

 We can trace our origins back to the mid-19th century in Brighton and the mid-20th century in Eastbourne.
 Since university designation in 1992 the university has grown steadily.
 More than 5,000 students graduated this year in a range of subjects as diverse as: automotive engine design, law with accountancy, midwifery, three-dimensional design, architecture and pharmacy.